alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Origen: Air Strike and Puma.

-Air Strike has hit rolls of 2/2/1 and VPs of 5/4/3.
-TSOH and Puma have hit rolls of 4/3/2 and VPs of 6/4/2.
-Comparing to similar weapons, the TSOH and Puma values seem more commensurate, and I adopt them.
+Air Strike gives this hit rolls of 2/2/1 and 5 VPs.
+Applying the \minus{1} modifier to the ZU-23 battery would give 3/2/1, which seems more appropriate.
+The VPs seem about right, as the battery has 6 VPs.

 - [Wikipedia](https://en.wikipedia.org/wiki/ZU-23-2)